awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started.md

 # Setting up Session Manager<a name="session-manager-getting-started"></a>

-Before you use Session Manager to connect to the Amazon Elastic Compute Cloud \(Amazon EC2\) instances in your account, complete the steps in the following topics\.
+Before you use AWS Systems Manager Session Manager to connect to the Amazon Elastic Compute Cloud \(Amazon EC2\) instances in your account, complete the steps in the following topics\.

 **Topics**
 + [Step 1: Complete Session Manager prerequisites](session-manager-prerequisites.md)